-Miranda Chapman, a junior Composite Social Studies Education major, overflows with a passion for storytelling.
-If there is a way to tell a story, she has probably tried it.
-She loves creating art, making music, writing, and filmmaking, just to name a few.
-She believes the world is a wild and beautiful place with countless tales to be told, and she hopes that she can even begin to scratch the surface.
-She knows that language is a gift from God and seeks to use that gift to point others to Christ.
+Miranda Chapman, a senior social studies education major, overflows with a passion for storytelling.
+If there is a way to tell a story, she’s given it a go.
+She loves creating art, making music, writing, and filmmaking.
+She believes the world is a wild and beautiful place with countless tales to be told, and she hopes she can begin to scratch the surface.
+Language is a gift from God, and she seeks to use that gift to point others to Christ.
 In her free time, Miranda can often be found cuddled in a blanket with her cat and her journal.
-If not there, she is probably playing guitar or making cookies.
-As a future high school history teacher and cannot wait to spend her days telling students the stories that formed the world in which they live.
+If not there, she is probably playing guitar or learning more about roller coasters.
+As a future high school history teacher, she cannot wait to spend her days telling students the stories that formed the world in which we live.

 Haleigh Henegan - Designer

 Haleigh Henegan is a junior studying graphic design.
 She has loved art ever since she began drawing in kindergarten.
 She loves baking, painting, and going on adventures, including many other hobbies that inspire her to create.
-A native Floridian moved to South Carolina; she is excited for her future in the world of design.
-Her dream is to create the next Bible Kids Show to inspire the next generation of Believers.
-She is excited to serve on the Inkwell team and use her skills to make an impact for God’s Glory.
+A native Floridian moved to South Carolina, she is excited for her future in the world of design.
+Her dream is to create the next biblically-based kids' show to inspire the next generation of Believers.
+She is excited to serve on the Inkwell team and use her skills to make an impact for God’s glory.

-Renee is a junior studying communication and creative writing.
-She believes writing is her God-given gift and wants to pursue her talent in communicating stories.
-Though Renee enjoys all genres of writing, her favorite is poetry.
+Renee is a senior studying communication and creative writing.
+Though she enjoys all genres of writing, her favorite is poetry.
 Drawing most of her inspiration from the outdoors, Renee believes poems give depth to human experience that is unattainable through other media.
-She hopes to publish several of her own collections in the near future.
-When she’s not writing poetry or studying for school, Renee enjoys singing, reading, taking care of her plants, and exploring new places around her hometown.
-After receiving her bachelor’s degree, Renee aspires to obtain her TESOL certification and teach English in Japan.
+Her poetry was recently published in a local anthology, and she hopes to publish several of her own collections in the future.
+Renee enjoys singing, reading, tending her plants, and exploring new places, both in the States and overseas.
+She is also an avid consumer of cryptozoology, true crime, and history.
+After receiving her bachelor’s degree, Renee aspires to obtain her MFA and pursue a career in publishing or public relations, hopefully abroad.
 However, if the Lord closes that door, she would be perfectly happy in the States employed in SpaceX communications.

 Katie Lilly - Copy Editor